Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 At our company, we understand that owning commercial property is a significant investment, and we want to help you make it a success.
-One option that many property owners consider is owner financing, also known as seller financing.
+One option that many property owners consider is owner financing, also known as seller financing, which can simplify a commercial real estate deal by allowing the seller to provide financing directly to the buyer.
 This owner financed deal is a type of financing where the former owner financed the deal, and the seller of the property provides financing to the buyer instead of a traditional mortgage loan.
 The buyer and the seller negotiate the purchase price and the terms of the owner financing agreement.
 It can be an attractive option for buyers who cannot secure financing through a traditional mortgage loan.

 Owner financing is a common practice in commercial real estate, and it can help buyers acquire commercial real estate deals with properties with less stringent lending requirements.
 However, it’s essential to consider the risks and benefits of owner-financing traditional owner financing commercial building websites and lenders before deciding.
 Buyers who choose owner financing will be responsible for paying property taxes and other expenses associated with owning commercial property.